-o SILs Comparison: The Permittee may model the facility-wide emissions to demonstrate that the source will have an ambient impact below the SILs.
-If the ambient impacts from the source are greater than SILs based on a preliminary modeling analysis, the Permittee may evaluate additional controls or dispersion techniques to mitigate the source's impact to be below the SILs.
-The recommended additional controls or dispersion techniques are the same to those for preventing NAAQS exceedances as discussed in Section 5.1.

-O NAAQS Comparison: For some circumstances, although the facility is located in a nonattainment area, the most recent three years of ambient monitoring data may indicate that the background concentrations for the project site area are below the NAAQS.
+- New Source - SILs Comparison: The Permittee may model the facility-wide emissions to demonstrate that the source will have an ambient impact below the SILs.
+If the ambient impacts from the source are greater than SILs based on a preliminary modeling analysis, the Permittee may refine emission estimates or evaluate additional controls to mitigate the source's impact to be below the SILs.
+The recommended methods are the same to those for avoiding the modeled interference with NAAQS as discussed in Section 5.1. - NAAQS Comparison: For some circumstances, although the facility is located in a nonattainment area, the most recent three years of ambient monitoring data may indicate that the background concentrations for the project site area are below the NAAQS.
 For this case, the Permittee may model the facility-wide emissions and add modeling results to representative ambient background concentrations to demonstrate that the total concentrations are below the NAAQS.